VistaoFootball/tactical-board/README.md

 SVG image is generated using metric centimeter (cm) as default unit.
 1 in SVG image equals 1cm in real world.

-## Futsal pitch
+## Football pitch
-Main editing area is shown as default futsal pitch including all elements defined by [futsal rules](https://www.fifa.com/who-we-are/news/new-futsal-laws-of-the-game-approved-3073616)
+Main editing area is shown as default Football pitch including all elements defined by [Football rules](https://www.fifa.com/who-we-are/news/new-Football-laws-of-the-game-approved-3073616)

 Pitch is created as SVG image and is is base for all editing.